kaiterra/misc/kubernetes-china-aliyun/prepare-cloud-integration.md

 Here, we'll assume you create one account with all the necessary permissions.

+### Networking

-To control VPC networking, just add the `AliyunVPCFullAccess` policy.
+To allow flannel, the networking plugin we're going to install, to change the VPC router's routing tables, add the `AliyunVPCFullAccess` policy.

+### Storage

 To use the disk attach functionality, you'll need to add a policy that looks like this: